D4rktheJohtonian/D4rktheJohtonian/README.md

 ↳- **Interactions** -༉‧₊˚✧

-*If I interact with you, one of them is because...* 🎤
+*If I interact with you, one of them is either because...* 🎤

 - I am interested in you.
 - I have no one to talk to.
 - I like your personality/avatar.

-*If I don't respond or interact back to you, one of them is because...* 💭
+*If I don't respond or interact back to you, one of them is either because...* 💭
 - I'm afk.
 - I'm opening other app.
 - I'm drawing/making characters.
 - I accidentally fall asleep (15% chances).

+  *If my responses is too slow, then it's either I'm trying to think of a response or I'm talking to someone else in rl.*

   ![tumblr_oeowo5yvov1vgzd4so2_250](https://github.com/user-attachments/assets/c131adf5-ea45-486d-83bc-c2cdb218a582)